MatheusOliveiraSilva/final-work-of-etec/README.md

 3. READY!

 ## Font Code
+1. Install Dev Express (download here: https://www.devexpress.com/ClientCenter/DownloadManager/);
-1. Open any version of Visual Studio 2010 or superior version;
+2. Open any version of Visual Studio 2010 or superior version;
-2.
+3. Open Visual Studio and import the project "Seguro Fácil(codigo fonte)" available in the folder "Sistema";
+4. READY!
+JUST USE THE CODE!